mohitjain/mohitjain/_posts/2013-01-27-how-to-test-emails-in-development-mode-in-ruby-on-rails.md

 {% endhighlight %}

-and start your rails app and mailcatcher daemon from terminal just by typing mailcatcher
+and start your rails app and mail catcher daemon from terminal just by typing mail catcher

 {% highlight ruby %}